 Psychologists with an interest in shamanism associate soul loss with dissociation.
 Sandra Ingerman, who is both psychotherapist and shaman, sees soul loss (and dissociation) occurring in mental disorders and physical diseases.
 Many see soul loss as endemic to modern Western society.
 According to Smith, “Many neoshamans and modern urban shamans report that soul loss is widespread amongst modern men and women, living in industrialized society, and much of it is attributed to trauma (e.g., sexual abuse, rape, auto accidents, surgery, war, etc.).”3 In the case of dissociative disorders, Ingerman believes a shamanic ritual is necessary for regaining the lost soul(s) (shamans typically believe souls are multiple), while psychotherapy is useful for the more pragmatic aspects of integration.4

 Through the wounded healers’ confrontation with the spirit world — what Jung interpreted as the collective unconscious — rather than remaining lost in inner worlds of imagery (much of it persecutory), these neophyte shamans discover how to regain wholeness as they journey to recover their lost souls.
-Although wounded healers take much of this journey on their own, they often have mentors, such as elder shamans who teach the myths and methods necessary for a successful journey (much like an experienced psychotherapist who has healed her own wounds).
+Although wounded healers take much of this journey on their own, they often have mentors, such as elder shamans who teach the myths and methods necessary for a successful journey, much like an experienced psychotherapist who has healed her own wounds.

 Shamans also find guides in the spirit world, typically an animal spirit that increases their power and protects them from harmful spirits.
 Ultimately, however, the wounded healer on her own confronts the overwhelming imaginal contents of psyche (or spirit world) as she takes the journey from dismemberment to rebirth.

 When the journey is successful, the outcome is ecstatic joy, deep compassion, and the wisdom necessary for healing others and the community.
 Halifax observed the shaman is “an example of one who has the ability to transform self, others, and nature.
 By dying in life, the shaman passes through the gates of fire to the realm of eternally awakened consciousness.
-Having tasted immortality, the laughter of compassion wells up from the human heart.”5 I believe this is also a good description of a successful recovery from sexual abuse.
+Having tasted immortality, the laughter of compassion wells up from the human heart.”5 I believe this is also a good description of a successful recovery from sexual trauma.

-Shamans and survivors of sexual abuse have a lot in common.
+Shamans and survivors of sexual trauma have a lot in common.
 They are both intimately familiar with dissociation, and rely on the imaginal to make sense of their suffering, especially after years silently holding the wounding within.
 Like shamans, we also have experiences with spirit animals, but are often unaware of their role in empowering us on the journey to recover our lost souls.

 When I was in the thick of my recovery, I dreamt of animals speaking to me.
 At the time, I thought this was odd, although comforting.
 One time, walking a couple of miles home from an EMDR session (I didn’t feel mentally focused enough to drive), I was overrun with images of a wild stallion breaking free of restraints.
 Months later, that determined horse morphed into an inky black puma walking confidently and quietly in the forests of Belize.
 I don’t recall sharing these images with my therapist, although I did with people close to me.
 We assumed this was how my psyche was dealing with my profound aloneness as I recalled some of the most painful and frightening aspects of my life.
 Even when surrounded by people who loved me, I ultimately had to confront my inner demons on my own.
 Certain images, such as the serene strength of the puma, calmed and empowered me.